-During the year ended 31st December 2019, the Company recorded a loss of EUR 14.7 million.
+During the year ended 31st December 2018, the Company recorded a loss of EUR 13.6 million.

-The decrease in results during 2019 is essentially due to the decrease on the average amount of assets and its interest rate, resulting mostly from long-term assets that matured during the second half of 2018 were replaced partially or in full by other assets with lower rates as per improved market conditions.
-Such decrease was greater than the YoY decrease on the average amount and interest rate of debt, impacted by a smaller volume of maturities in 2018 and 2019, when compared to the assets.
+The decrease in results during 2018 is essentially due to the decrease on the average interest rate of assets (resulting mostly from long-term assets that matured during 2018 and were replaced by other assets with lower rates as per improved market conditions) that was greater than the YoY decrease on the average interest rate of debt (resulting from refinancing transactions conducted in recent years).